amrancz/notes/content/Reading notes/Inspired by Marty Cagan.md

 - Startup canvas
 	- Similar to lean canvas or business model canvas.
 Best used when working on a whole new product or establishing a business.

+#### Discovery planning techniques
+- Story mapping
+	- For seeing individual user stories in context.
+Helps with defining what to prototype.
+- Customer discovery program
+	- One of the best techniques to make sure you have strong product but takes a lot of effort.
+	- The goal is to gain access to target customers that you can source product ideas from.
+Then to build a set of reference customers (ideally 6).
+This basically builds social proof.
+	- Reference customer: real customer, actually using the product, paying money for it and willing to tell others about how much they love the product.
+Very powerful to have them.
+	- Ideal for large efforts (e.g. creating a new product or a redesign), not for smaller features or projects.

+#### Discovery ideation techniques
+- Customer Interviews
+	- Basic but also very powerful technique.
+	- Designer, PM and one engineer should attend these.
+- Concierge Test
+	- Have the trio perform a task or a job of the target audience.
+- Power of Customer Misbehavior
+	- See if people use your product for unintended use cases.
+Find the need behind that usage to discover some great product opportunities.
+- Hack days
+	- People work on any idea under the company's mission or a specific objective.
+Great for building the "missionary not mercenary" mindset.
+Also good for involving engineers in ideation.

+#### Discovery prototyping techniques
+- User prototype
+- Live-data prototype
+- Hybrid prototype
+- Feasibility prototype
+	- For devs to assess feasibility risk.
+It's often about performance, but could be a new tech or an algorithm.

+#### Principles of prototyping
+- Prototyping is about learning at a fraction of the cost of building a real product.
+- Prototyping forces you to really think through the solution and uncover things that need to be addressed.
+- Prototype can be a great collaboration tool.
+Allows the team and partners to experience the potential solution.
+- It's important to choose the appropriate fidelity of the prototype for its intended purpose.
+Different levels of fidelity require a different level of effort to build.
+- Prototype can also serve as a spec to developers so they know what to build.
+- Prototype will usually be thrown away after learning or building the actual product.
+So don't invest more time in it than necessary.

 ---